carlosandfound/Voting-System/Project2/Readme.md

 - If no [filename] is specified, then the program will proceed to prompt for a filename during its execution.
 - If a filename is specified, then the program will not prompt for a filename during its execution.
 - The program will terminate immediately if the [filename] specified by the user as a command-line argument is an invalid file to be read.
 - The program will not terminate if the [filename] specified by the user through the GUI prompt is an invalid file to be read.
 It will instead continue prompting for the file through the GUI.
-The program will only terminate in this case if the user select the "Cancel" button on the GUI window or closes the GUI window.
+The program will only terminate in this case if the user selects the "Cancel" button on the GUI window or closes the GUI window.

-JUnit 5 was used for automated testing, so one should ensure the proper dependencies are added to be able to run the tests in /tests.
+JUnit 5 was used for automated testing, so one should ensure the proper dependencies are added to be able to run the tests in Project2/testing.